Klarna Web SDK v2

 klarna.Payment.on("complete", (paymentRequest) => {

-console.log(`Confirm the payment request by sending the ${paymentRequest.stateContext.paymentToken} to your backend`);
+console.log(`Authorize the payment by sending the ${paymentRequest.stateContext.paymentToken} to your backend`);

 // Return false if you want to prevent the redirection to the success page, if not, return anything or true.